-The Laser Sweat Ablation technique was named and introduced to the UK by consultant surgeon – Mr Mark Whiteley.
+The Laser Sweat Ablation technique was named and introduced to the UK by consultant surgeon – Prof Mark Whiteley.

 Sweat is produced from the eccrine glands in the skin.
 Laser sweat ablation is aimed at destroying the eccrine glands and then removing them, whilst causing as little damage to the skin as possible.

 The principles of laser sweat ablation are as follows:

 Excessive sweating, also known as hyperhidrosis, is an embarrassing condition that can have dramatic negative effects on peoples’ lives.

 Hyperhidrosis can affect most areas of the body – but it is usually a major problem in one or two main areas.
 Common areas to be affected by excessive sweating are:

 Hyperhidrosis is the excessive production of the watery sweat.
 This sweat causes the damp patches on clothes, and in severe cases, beads of sweat form and can drip down the body from the affected area.
 This sweat is produced by the Eccrine glands.
 It’s main purpose is to cool the body.

 This condition is not to be confused with smelly sweat – properly called Bromhidrosis – which is a more greasy sweat of low volume that has a distinctive – and often nasty – smell.
 Bromhidrosis is formed by the Apocrine glands.
 These produce a greasy substance called sebum that is discharged into hair follicles.

 Hyperhidrosis is controlled by the sympathetic nervous system, although many other factors also influence it – such as heat or local heat, psychological effects (embarrassment or fear), some hormones, some drugs, some sorts of food.